forynski/multi-momentum-pid-analysis/README.md

 ### XGBoost (Gradient Boosting Decision Trees)

 **Overview:**
-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
+XGBoost is an optimised distributed gradient boosting library designed to be highly efficient, flexible, and portable.
 It implements machine learning algorithms under the Gradient Boosting framework, delivering state-of-the-art performance on structured data.

 **Architecture Highlights:**
 - Ensemble of decision trees built sequentially to correct previous errors